Citroën 2CV: 1980–1990

 In late 1986, Citroën introduced the Visa's replacement, the AX.
 This was widely regarded as a superior car to the Visa and took many of the remaining 2CV sales in France following its introduction.
-From 1986 to 1987 2CV production fell by 20 percent to just 43,255 cars.
+From 1986 to 1987 2CV production fell by 20 per cent to just 43,255 cars.
 Of that total over 12,500 went to West Germany and 7212 went to the UK.
 France was now the third-largest market for 2CVs, taking 7045 cars that year.
 It was estimated that Citroën was now selling the 2CV at a loss in the French market, but that it was still profitable in other European countries.
 The peak of 2CV sales in the United Kingdom would be reached in 1986, thanks to the introduction of the popular Dolly special edition (see below)—7520 new 2CVs were registered in Britain that year.
 This year saw the discontinuation of the Club which was by then the only 2CV model to retain the rectangular headlamps.
 This left the Spécial as the only regular 2CV model, alongside the more fashion-orientated Dolly, Charleston and the other special editions.

 In 1988, production ended in France after 40 years.
 The factory at Levallois-Perret had been the global centre for 2CV production since 1948 but was outdated, inefficient and widely criticised for its poor working conditions.
 The last French-built 2CV was made on February 25.
 In recognition of the event, the last 2CV built at Levallois was a basic Spécial in a non-standard grey colour—the same shade as worn by the very first 2CVs.
 Production of the 2CV would continue at the smaller-capacity but more modern Mangualde plant in Portugal until 1990.

-In 1989, the first European emission standards were introduced voluntarily by a number of European nations, ahead of the legal deadline of July 1992.
-This meant that the 2CV was withdrawn from sale in Austria, Denmark, Italy, Spain, Sweden, Switzerland and the Netherlands, the latter one of the car's largest remaining markets.
+In 1989, a number of European nations voluntarily introduced the first European emission standards ahead of the legal deadline of July 1992.
+This forced the 2CV's withdrawal from sale in Austria, Denmark, Italy, Spain, Sweden, Switzerland and the Netherlands, the latter one of the car's largest remaining markets.
 That year, the three leading markets for the 2CV were West Germany (7866), France (5231) and the UK (3200).

-The last 2CV was built at Mangualde on 27 July 1990, it was a specially-prepared Charleston model.
+The last 2CV, a specially-prepared Charleston model, was built at Mangualde on 27 July 1990.
 Only 42,365 2CVs were built in Portugal in the two years following the end of French production.